AconCavy/cp-template-csharp/README.md

 You can check the behavior of the solver class to use the `MSTest` test class.

-You can create the solver class to use a `dotnet new cptests` command and should place it under `Tests`.
+You can create the solver class to use a `dotnet new cptests` command and place it under `Tests`.

 ```sh
 dotnet new cptests -n TaskA -o ./Tests